sharpfog/done/README.md

-# Done
+# done

+Asynchronous file system helpers for Node.js

+## Motivation

-Done provides asynchronous file system helpers (with completion callbacks) for recursive operations.
-Some helpers are similar to those found in the excellent [wrench-js](https://github.com/ryanmcgrath/wrench-js).
-A couple features that make Done unique:
+Done provides asynchronous file system helpers (with completion callbacks) for common operations in Node.js.
+Some helpers are similar to those found in the excellent [wrench-js](https://github.com/ryanmcgrath/wrench-js) with a couple important differences:

+1. Done helpers are all asyncronous.
+2. Done helpers accept a completion function that is called after the entire operation is "done".
-1. Most helpers invoke an iterator callback for each file/directory visited instead of one master callback at the end.
+3. Most done helpers accept an iterator function that is called per each item.
-2. Most helpers invoke a seperate completion callback when an operation has finished (allows you to separate iteration code from wrap-up code).

 ## Usage